Companion to the article:

 friend, the excellent physicist, Lev Landau, was jailed by Stalin.
 I had known

-that Stalin’s Communism was not much better than the Nazi dictatorship of
+conclusion that Stalin’s Communism was not much better than the Nazi

 " My second published paper in physics was a joint undertaking with my good Hungarian friend, Laszlo Tisza.
 Shortly after our collaboration in Leipzig he was arrested as a communist by the Hungarian fascist government.
 He had lost his chance of obtaining an academic position and I referred him, with my strong recommendation, to my friend Lev Landau in Kharkov, Ukraine.
 A few years later Tisza visited me in the United States.
 He no longer had any sympathy with Communism.
 Lev Landau had been arrested in the Soviet Union as a capitalist spy!
 The implication of this event was for me even more defining than the Hitler-Stalin Pact.
 By 1940, I had every reason to dislike and distrust the Soviets.”